 How to Get Eating Disorder Treatment Coverage from Insurance Companies

-While pushing back against your insurance company is stressful, it’s often necessary.
+While it’s stressful to push back against your insurance company, it’s often necessary.
 These discussions can ensure that your loved one gets the right care in an appropriate facility.
-And your coverage could save you thousands in out-of-pocket costs.
+Your coverage could save you thousands in out-of-pocket medical bills.

-Before an insurance company is willing to help someone pay for care, they often require proof that the person is in need of help.
+Before an insurance company is willing to help pay for care, it often requires proof of a medical condition that needs treatment.

 You may know that your loved one is struggling with body image and diet.
 You’ve likely seen the signs firsthand and watched them endure difficult situations.
-But that isn’t enough for an insurance company.
+But that isn’t enough for a health insurer.

 To get one, take your loved one to a medical doctor for an exam.
-Make sure to explain to the doctor what’s happening and ask for a formal diagnosis of an eating disorder.
+Make sure to explain to the doctor what’s going on and ask for a formal eating disorder diagnosis.

 It will also help to ensure that the code your doctor uses corresponds to an eating disorder.
-And to eliminate as many potential complications as possible, ensure that the code appears in your loved one’s medical record.
+To eliminate as many potential complications as possible, make sure that the code appears in your loved one’s medical record.

 Some insurance plans also require doctors to write a formal referral for a treatment program.
-It may be helpful to look up your policy details before visiting the doctor to ensure you leave the office with everything you need.
+Look up the details of your policy before visiting the doctor to ensure you leave the office with everything you need.

-When you need a referral, the doctor should outline what type of treatment they recommend and how long it should last.
+When you do need a referral, the primary care physician should outline what type of treatment or specialist they recommend and how long this care should last.

 Your insurance company can use those recommendations to determine further coverage details.

 Many insurance plans include networks of partner providers willing to work for agreed-upon prices.
-If you have the option to use one of these facilities, it will not only likely be less expensive but could be easier to manage, as your insurance company will have a previous relationship with the establishment.
+If you have the option to use one of these facilities, it will likely be less expensive and easier to manage, as your insurance company will have a previous relationship with the establishment.

-Navigating in-network providers can be complicated.
-Your doctor or insurance company representative can help you with this aspect of the process.
+Still, managing coverage can be complicated, even with an in-network provider.
+Your doctor or insurance company representative can help you with this process.

 How to Use Your Benefits for Care